The official blog of the Lung Institute.

 - You are perfect exactly as you are.

 - Stop hating yourself for everything you are not.
 Start loving yourself for everything that you are.

 - Be yourself because an original is worth more than a copy.

 - Everything you want is on the other side of fear.

 - You were given this life because you are strong enough to live it.

 - Faith is the art of holding on to things in spite of your changing moods and circumstances. – C.S.
 Lewis

 If you or a loved one is living with a chronic lung disease, you have more options than you realize.
-Stem cell therapy may be able to help.
+Cellular therapy may be able to help.
 For more information, contact the Lung Institute at (800) 729-3065.